ruolisile/unix_toolkit/README.md

 **Description:** This is an external function.
 This function will run a command with time limit. </br>
 **Syntax:** `mytimeout <seconds> <command> [arguments]` where `<seconds>` is the time limit in second, `<command>` is the command to run and `arguments` is optional argument list for the command. </br>

-## Note
-* Commands, arguments, and I/O symbols and pipe symbols should be space separated, otherwise the toolkit might behave abonormaly. </br>
-* The toolkit support all existing external unix command and functions within the same directory of this mytoolkit function. </br>
-* The toolkit support I/O redirection and pipe, however, I/O redirection and pipe in the same command line is not supported. </br>

-## Know Bugs
-* BUffer overflow might occur.